rusuly/MySqlCdc/README.md

   | BLOB types         | byte[]               |

 - Invalid DATE, DATETIME, DATETIME2 values(0000-00-00) are parsed as DateTime null.
-- TIME2, DATETIME2, TIMESTAMP2 will loose microseconds when converting to .NET types.
+- TIME2, DATETIME2, TIMESTAMP2 will lose microseconds when converting to .NET types.
 - The lib doesn't distinguish between unsigned and signed.
-Client should cast to unsigned manually.
+The client should cast to unsigned manually.
 - DECIMAL, JSON, GEOMETRY types are not supported now.

 ## Supported versions